danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 What does a plenary look like in a virtual meeting?
 The same large session as today?

+## Tutorials

+On the Sunday starting an IETF week we commonly have a series of tutorials.
+Are those still part of the program for a virtual meeting?

+## Hackathon / Code Sprint

+The Hackathon and Code Sprint have become popular activities before a physical meeting.
+Would they still exist for a virtual meeting?

+## Remote Hubs

+In 2015 and 2016 there has been an effort to establish "remote hubs" where groups of IETF members get together and participate remotely from that physical location.
+Would that continue as an option?

+Could the virtual meeting perhaps involve connecting together a series of remote hubs?
+(And if so, does this then again create a better experience for people who can go to a hub than for those who cannot?)

 # User Journey / Experience

 ## Participating in multiple sessions

 It is currently possible for remote participants to join into multiple working group sessions at the same time.
-Users simply run Meetecho in multiple browser windows or multiple computers.
+Users simply connect using multiple browser windows, multiple chat rooms or multiple computers.
 How does this impact users' experience?

 ## Side meetings